BryceShearn/JPA-CRUD-Application/README.md

     *  The user is able to add a stock which may not previously be in the database due to pinkslip, OTC status or due to new or potential IPO / DPO listings.

+    *.
+The user is able to display a list of all stocks on file making viewing total metrics or inquiring on overall stock metrics and trends possible.

+    *. (delete implementation was left out due to the ill effect of user's being able to remove stocks from the database).

+        The website application will then start the search process of the database and return the result of the search with all of the list data.

 <!-- ROADMAP -->
 ## Roadmap